 A: Prevent tick bites

-B: Check for attached ticks
+B: Look for attached ticks (you won’t feel them)

 C: Remove ticks promptly